EmbeddedOS/Bare-Metal-Drivers/docs/state_machine.md

   - An event usually has 2 components:
     - 1. Signal.
     - 2. One or more associated values or parameters (optional).
+  - For example:
+    - When you click Increase button:
+      - event `sig: INC_TIME` this event signifies by its signal attribute that the user has pressed a button which increase the time.
+      - The signal doesn't require associated parameters.
+    - When you click direction button:
+      - event: `sig: TIME_CHANGE` with parameter: `dir Direction_t`.

+        ```C
+        enum {
+            UP,
+            DOWN
+        } Direction_t;
+        ```

+      - This event signifies by its signal attribute that the user has pressed a button that changes time.
+      - The signal has an associated parameter that encodes whether the user has pressed a button that increases time (UP) or decreases time (DOWN).

+  - Another example:
+    - when you click your keyboard number, event: `sig: DIGIT_0_9` with parameter: `digit uint8_t`.